 For emerging alt-pop icon Zolita, every song begins as an elaborate movie in her mind, irresistibly rooted in both riveting drama and viscerally real feeling.
 A truly multidimensional artist, the L.A.-based singer/songwriter/filmmaker matches her fiercely honest musical output with self-directed videos, each revealing the singular aesthetic she honed in part through her studies in film at New York University’s Tisch School of the Arts.
-Recently signed to AWAL after earning massive success as a D.I.Y. creator (including over 120 million globalstreams to date), Zolita now shares her most magnetic work yet: a high-concept project spotlighting her cinematic storytelling and wildly catchy, newly unbridled sound.
+Recently signed to AWAL after earning massive success as a D.I.Y. creator (including over 140 million global streams to date and growing thanks to her recent acclaimed viral trilogy of singles), Zolita continues to share her most magnetic and polished work yet, a new EP and video series that spotlights her cinematic storytelling and her wildly catchy, newly unbridled sound.

-The first in a trilogy of songs accompanied by a series of episodic videos, Zolita’s 2021 release “Somebody I F*cked Once” perfectly encapsulates the pop-punk energy and gritty effervescence of her new material (a sharp departure from the moody dark-pop of past efforts like her debut album Evil Angel and put a brilliant twist on the classic teen movie, highlighting Zolita’s desire for LGBTQ+ visibility and starring her as a cheerleader who falls in love with an artsy outsider named Gia just in time for prom.
-Produced, directed, and edited by Zolita (who also played an essential part in everything from production design to casting), the “Somebody I F*cked Once” video went viral immediately after its premiere, amassing five million YouTube views in its first week alone.
-As a follow-up, she next created the trilogy’s second installment: “Single in September,” a heavy-hearted but exhilarating portrait of a fast-fading romance, built on a particularly poignant vocal performance from Zolita.
-Continuing the narrative arc of its predecessor, the video follows Zolita and Gia through the blissed-out whirlwind of summer love (sharing ice cream cones, making out in a top-down convertible), then crashes into the quiet heartache of their breakup.
+Receiving critical acclaim for the release of “Somebody I F*cked Once,” which was shortly followed by “Single In September” and “I F*cking Love You,” Zolita’s episodic viral trilogy of narrative-driven music videos were a sharp departure from the moody dark-pop of past efforts like her debut album Evil Angel and put a brilliant twist on the classic teen movie.
+Showcasing Zolita’s desire for LGBTQ+ visibility, the trilogy was produced, directed, and edited by Zolita herself (who played an essential part in everything from production design to casting) and also starred her as a cheerleader who falls in love with an artsy outsider named Gia.
+The “Somebody I F*cked Once” video went viral immediately after its premiere, amassing five million YouTube views in its first week alone.
+As a follow-up, the trilogy’s second installment “Single in September” introduced a heavy-hearted but exhilarating portrait of a fast-fading romance, built on a particularly poignant vocal performance from Zolita.
+Continuing the narrative arc of its predecessor, the video follows Zolita and Gia through the blissed-out whirlwind of summer love (sharing ice cream cones, making out in a topdown convertible), then crashes into the quiet heartache of their breakup.
 “I think it’s so common for people to believe that your first love is going to be your only love,” says Zolita.
 “I wanted to capture that feeling of trying so hard to hold onto someone, even though you’re in such different places now.”
-And with “I Fucking Love You,” the trilogy closes out on an unexpected and thrillingly joyful moment of reconnection.
+And with “I F*cking Love You,” the trilogy closes out on an unexpected and thrillingly joyful moment of reconnection.

 Born Zoë Hoetzel and raised near L.A., Zolita grew up in a highly creative family who nurtured her artistic side from a young age.
 To that end, she first discovered her innate gift for music by playing flat-pick guitar with her father (a bluegrass aficionado and longtime banjo player), and later began writing her own folk-leaning songs in her bedroom.
 “It was mostly something I did for myself, as a form of therapy,” she says.
 In high school Zolita immersed herself in photography, almost instantly unveiling her left-of-center sensibilities.

 Naming David Lynch and Darren Aronofsky among her favorite filmmakers, Zolita next headed to NYU to study film but soon found herself drawn to the world of music-video production.
 “It hit me that videos were a way to combine everything I love,” she says.
 “Not just music and film, but choreography, fashion, activism—there’s so much you can do in a threeminute time span.”
 After refining her stylistic approach by creating a number of videos for her own songs, Zolita had a major breakthrough with the spellbinding visual for “Explosion”—a deeply intimate track she wrote alone on guitar, then transformed into an epic yet slow-burning meditation on desire.
 With its heady collision of religious iconography and raw sensuality, the “Explosion” video quickly went viral and ultimately clarified Zolita’s intentions as an artist.
 “There were so many young queer people coming together in the comments and talking about how healing it was to hear someone sing about love between queer femme women, and I realized how badly that gap needed to be filled in pop culture,” she says.
 “That was the moment when I decided, ‘This is what Zolita is.’”